-Each of the three corners contributes collaboratively to the development of the organisation too.
+Each of the three corners contributes collaboratively to the organisation’s development too.

 Team Craft includes the removal of organisational challenges to the teams’ ability to create value.
 It also includes growing the appreciation of the value of cross-functional teams that overcome organisational silos.

-Leadership Craft is required amongst all of us who believe in better to support the organisation's ongoing pursuit of its own betterment.
-"The Leadership" is often the set of people who can change the scaffolding of the organisation for the better.
+Leadership Craft is required amongst all of us who believe in better supporting the organisation’s ongoing pursuit of its betterment.
+“The Leadership” is often the set of people who can change the scaffolding of the organisation for the better.

 All three combined ought to work in harmony to unlock the agility of the entire organisation, a.k.a. enterprise agility.